House Hacking Guide For Beginners

 Sharing one bathroom is hard enough to do with family and friends, but sharing a bathroom with a stranger long-term is difficult.
 If possible, find a home with 2 bathrooms or a multi-family house (or apartment) that will give you your own unit.

-Maintaining your house hack is both important and never-ending.
-Because of the ridiculous number of repairs that can happen in a house, instead of giving you specific tips about specific problems, I’m going to give you a few guidelines on how to maintain your house hack.
+Maintaining your rental property is both important and never-ending.
+Because of the ridiculous number of repairs that can happen in a house, instead of giving you specific tips about specific problems, I'm going to give you a few guidelines on how to maintain your house hack.